-The Questar III BOCES instructional support services provide high-quality professional development, instructional technology services and other instructional support services that benefit students, teachers and administrators across the region.
-The majority of these services will have rates that remain unchanged or are increasing by two percent or less for the 2023-2024 school year.
+The Questar III BOCES instructional support services provide high-quality professional development, instructional technology services and other instructional support services that benefit teachers, teaching assistants, and administrators across the region.
+The majority of these services will have rates that remain unchanged or are increasing by two percent or less for the 2024-2025 school year.
 Increased participation, along with deploying a model of continuous improvement, has mitigated the need for additional rate increases.